general-meerkats/meerkat_momentum/README.md

         }
     }
     ```

+    In use:

+    `LS.clearData();`

-**How do you use it**
+**How do you use this?**

-Basically you just call the module and method, passing in the required arguments.
-The following examples use jQuery methods.
+Just call the module and method, passing in the required arguments.
+The following examples include some jQuery.

-For example, we might want to set initial conditions on page load.
-We can do this conditionally, where we either grab values from localStorage or from some defaults:
+We might want to conditionally set initial app conditions on page load depending on whether localStorage exists:

 ```javascript
     var defaultName = [